 I skimmed through a register at the front desk of the Grand Hotel.
 Guests recorded experiences about hearing wailing at night, feeling a sudden gust of cold, and windows rattling.
 Over the life of its mining history, Jerome has produced 2 ½ billion tons of copper.
 During the 1930s, dynamite blasts, combined with general shifting, caused parts of the town to crack or slide.
 One powerful blast caused a whole block to slide to the next level, including the “sliding jail”.
 The depression of the 1930s also slowed the mining.
 Despite a brief increase in demand for copper during World War II, the mines closed in 1953.
 88 miles of tunnel still exist under Jerome.

 In the 1970’s groups of artists moved into the empty buildings and reshaped the town into an artist community.
 Today, Jerome has a population of approximately 450, which includes artists, craft people, musicians, writers, hermits, gift shop owners, hoteliers, bed and breakfast operators, and even a winery.
 We watched a glassblower demonstrate his art in a shed on a property where nothing remained of the original building except the front facade.

 After an enjoyable lunch at the Mile High Grill and Inn, we browsed the shops.
-Two merit special mention.
+There are many interesting shops, but I will mention one in particular.
 Nellie Bly contains a large collection of kaleidoscopes, ranging from simple and inexpensive to expensive hand-crafted works of art.
-Unfortunately, The House of Joy was closed on the day we visited, but the crowded eclectic side yard gave me a glimpse of what I might have found inside.

 Even on a Monday in early February, tourists walked the streets.
 Among them, a class of school children from Gilbert on a field trip.
 On weekends, the town can become crowded.
 Jerome is a popular day trip destination.